 Safeguarding young people and vulnerable adults

-- We will carefully select and train all of those with any responsibility within our church, in line with safer recruitment principles, including registration with the Data Barring Service (DBS);
+- We will carefully select and train all of those with any responsibility within our church, in line with safer recruitment principles, including the use of criminal record disclosures and registration with the Disclosure and Barring Service (DBS);

-• We will respond without delay to every complaint made which suggests that a person in our care may have been harmed, seeking advice from the Diocese Safeguarding Officer and co-operating with the police and local authority in any investigation;
+- We will respond immediately to every complaint made which suggests that a person in our care may have been harmed, seeking advice from the Diocese Vulnerability and Safeguarding Officer, and co-operating with the police and local authority in any investigation;

-• We will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child, young person; and
+- Based upon the message of the Gospel, we will seek to offer pastoral care and support, including supervision and referral to the proper authorities, to any member of our church community known to have offended against a child or young person; and

 Code of Practice:

-• To secure this policy all of our volunteer workers will have a copy of the code and understand its implications.
-These will include being alert to any signs of abuse in all of its forms, knowing exactly what is required of them on receiving a disclosure and accepting the need for training as a basic requirement, and as ongoing good practice;
+- To secure this policy all of our officers and volunteer workers will be trained to the appropriate level as guided by the Parish Handbook.
+They will be alert to any signs of abuse in all of its forms, knowing exactly what is required of them on receiving a disclosure and accepting the requirement to keep their training up to date;

-- The PCC will appoint a Parish Protection Officer, assisted by other named persons.
-The Officer will be the first contact person on all safeguarding matters;
+- The PCC will appoint a suitably qualified Parish Protection Officer (PPO), assisted by other named persons.
+The PPO will be the first contact person on all safeguarding matters;

-• The name and contact details of the Parish Protection Officer, along with all other key contacts for Child Protection will be clearly displayed in all of our buildings;
+- The name and contact details of the PPO, along with all other key contacts for Child Protection, will be clearly displayed in all of our buildings:

-• We will have a written policy on the secure storage, handling, retention and disposal of disclosure information.
-The Parish Safeguarding coordinator will secure confidential information during an interregnum:
+- We will have a written policy on the secure storage, handling, retention and disposal of disclosure information and any other relevant information.
+The PPO will secure confidential information during an interregnum;

-- Any information additional to a disclosure must be spoken directly to the Parish Protection Officer who must not share this with anyone not authorised to have access to it.
-The Parish Protection Officer accepts that to do so constitutes a criminal offence; and
+- Any information additional to a disclosure must be spoken directly to the PPO who must not share this with anyone not authorised to have access to it.
+The PPO accepts that to do so constitutes a criminal offence; and

-• The Parish Protection Officer will carry out periodic checks to ensure this policy and its procedures are being followed and report to the PCC.
+- The PPO will carry out periodic checks to ensure this policy and its procedures are being followed and report to the PCC.
 Safeguarding will be a standing item on the agenda of all PCC meetings.

 This policy will be reviewed annually for adoption by the PCC.
-It will be read out to church members at the APCM usually held in April of each year.
-In addition, an annual review of practice will be undertaken by the Parish Protection Officer and a report sent to the PCC on the last PCC before the APCM.
+It will be read out to church members at the APCM, usually held in April of each year.
+In addition, an annual review of practice will be undertaken by the PPO and a report sent to the PCC on the last PCC before the APCM.